tupperward/blog/content/posts/cooking/turking.md

 # Yer Done

 Slice it up and serve.
 I like to avoid slicing into a turkey breast until it's time to eat it so as to keep it from drying out, so gauge your crowd and slice accordingly.
 There's a trade-off in convenience vs quality when it comes to slicing the meat before storage.
-That said, a late night drunken turkey sandwich with presliced meat is choice.
+That said, a late night drunken turkey sandwich with presliced meat is *choice*.

 That's it!
 I hope explaining the methods helped you understand why I do it this way so you can adapt it to your own cooking situation.
-And maybe you can heal your weary soul with this.
-It helped mine.
+And maybe you can heal your weary soul with this, it grew a part of mine back.

 [^1]: Crack a beer.